BrandonKowalski/JRKBR/README.md

     - If (when) this link goes dead, [here is a screenshot](resources/images/serial_cable.png)
 - [7 Inch IPS LCD Capacitive Touch Screen, 1024x768](https://www.amazon.com/dp/B09XKC53NH)
     - Again link rot dictates this will go dead, [here is a screenshot](resources/images/screen.png)
-    - I wasn't going to have a screen but I need to replicate the cute cat found on the Bellabot
+    - I wasn't going to have a screen, but I need to replicate the cute cat found on the Bellabot
 - Raspberry Pi 4 Model B
 - Logitech Brio 4K Webcam (Overkill, but I owned it)
 - Large Capacity Battery Bank